 Actually, according to the scriptures, in this cave Lord Shiva had told the secret of immortality to Mother Parvati.
 Along with Mother Parvati, this mystery was also heard by Shuk (Parrot) and two pigeons.

-When Lord Shiva was taking Parvati to narrate the immortal story, he released small infinity snakes into Anantnag, the sandalwood from the forehead into the Chandanwadi, the other fleas on the flea top and the Sheshnag around the neck at a place called Sheshnag.
+When Lord Shiva was taking Parvati to narrate the immortal story, he released small infinity snakes into Anantnag, the sandalwood from the forehead into the Chandanwadi, the other fleas on the flea top, and the Sheshnag around the neck at a place called Sheshnag.
 All these places are still visible on the way during the Amarnath Yatra.

 Amarnath Yatra Organizer

 Officially, the yatra is organized by the state government in association with the Shri Amarnath Yatra Board.
-The government agency provides all the amenities required during the journey to the devotees, which includes all facilities like clothes, food, tents, telecommunication.
+The government agency provides all the amenities required during the journey to the devotees, which includes all facilities like clothes, food, tents, and telecommunication.